Science of Sex: Lube

 October 12th, 2010

-The Frolic bottle is very similar to the bottles that Pink lube comes in.
-It’s a semi-opaque, white bottle with magenta text but the label uses a different font for the product name.
-Frolic states that is is a toy lubricant, especially for women and it is also glycerin-free.
-Glycerin-free lubes, lotions and potions are becoming increasingly common and, while I do not have any adverse reactions to the chemical, I know some people will appreciate that.
+The Frolic bottle is very similar to the bottles in which Pink Lube comes.
+It’s a semi-opaque, white bottle with magenta text, but the label uses a different font for the product name.
+Frolic states that it is a toy lubricant, especially for women, and it is also glycerin-free.
+Glycerin-free lubes, lotions, and potions are becoming increasingly common, and while I do not have any adverse reactions to the chemical, I know some people will appreciate that.

 The ingredient list is fairly free of issues (as far as I know) and if you’re curious, includes: